CGI Full Form: Computer Generated Imagery

 • Digital Matte Painting: Imagine sweeping landscapes or fantastical settings seamlessly integrated into a film.
 Digital matte painting creates these stunning visuals using digital paintings.

-CGI Architecture and Components
+Architecture and Components of Computer-Generated Imagery

-3D modeling software: This is used to create 3D digital representations of objects, characters, environments, etc. Popular 3D modeling software includes:
+This is used to create 3D digital representations of objects, characters, environments, etc. Popular 3D modeling software includes:

 • 3D Studio Max